zx80/flask-simple-auth/docs/INTRO.md

 However, some provisions are made so that it can *also* be used for a web
 application: CORS, login page redirection…

-## Documentation

-See the [detailed documentation](DOCUMENTATION.md) for how to best take advantage of this module.

 ## License

 This software is *public domain*.